Conventional and Unitarity-Conserving Peccei-Quinn Inflation Models and ACT: Axion Isocurvature Constraints

 We show the axion isocurvature upper bound for the conventional and unitarity-conserving models as a function of $\lambda$ in Figure 4.
+In this figure we have numerically generalised the analytical upper bounds for $\xi \gae 1$ to any value of $\xi$ by using the complete expressions for $\Omega$ and $V$ without approximation.
+The upper bounds of both models converge to the $\phi^4$ inflation upper bound at very small $\lambda$.
 The upper bound is much larger for unitarity-conserving PQ inflation unless $\lambda$ is very small compared to 1.
 In addition, the upper bound for unitarity-conserving PQ inflation is generally greater than the symmetry restoration cosmological upper bound, whereas for conventional PQ inflation this would require that $\lambda \lae 10^{-8}$.
-Therefore for dimensionally natural couplings, $\lambda \geq 10^{-3}$, only the unitarity-conserving model can access values of $f_{a}$ greater than the cosmological upper bound.
+Therefore, for dimensionally natural couplings, $\lambda \geq 10^{-3}$, only the unitarity-conserving model can access values of $f_{a}$ greater than the cosmological upper bound.